-By default the conference will be set up with no attendee numbers that can call into the conference.
+By default, the conference will be set up with no attendee numbers that can call into the conference.

-You can change the numbers your moderator and users will be using to join your conference by updating the access numbers used for your conference.
+You can change the numbers your moderator and users will be using to join your conference by updating the access numbers used for your meeting.

-To view your access numbers please click the "SetupAttendees" to bring up its options.
+To view your access numbers, please click the "SetupAttendees" to bring up its options.

 Conference Settings